 FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

-Revenue is not income.
+Revenue vs income is a distinction every SaaS founder needs to get right.
 Your Stripe dashboard shows revenue.
 Your bank account reflects something closer to income.
-Your P&L ties them together — but only if you read it correctly.
-Here’s the full breakdown so you stop using these words interchangeably.
+Your P&L ties revenue vs income together, but only if you read it correctly.
+Here’s the full breakdown of revenue vs income so you stop using these words interchangeably.

 Quick Answer (One Line)